 Q. How long does it take for the transfer to complete?

 Apple says the transfer process takes between three and seven days.
 The company uses this time to verify that the request was made by you and to make the transfer.

 Q. Where is Apple’s transfer tool for iCloud Photos available?

-Apple’s new service to transfer iCloud Photos to Google Photos is only available to customers in Australia, Canada, the European Union, Iceland, Liechtenstein, New Zealand, Norway, Switzerland, the United Kingdom, and the United States.
+Apple’s new service to transfer iCloud Photos to Google Photos is now available in over 240 countries around the world, including Australia, Canada, the European Union, Iceland, Liechtenstein, New Zealand, Norway, Switzerland, the United Kingdom, the United States, and more.